gcla/termshark/docs/UserGuide.md

 - `packet-colors` (bool) - if true (or missing), termshark will colorize packets according to Wireshark's rules.
 - `pager` (string) - the pager program to use when displaying termshark's log file - run like this: `sh -c "<pager> termshark.log"`
 - `pcap-bundle-size` - (int) - load tshark PDML this many packets at a time.
 Termshark will lazily load PDML because it's a slow process and uses a lot of RAM.
 For example, if `pcap-bundle-size`=1000, then on first loading a pcap, termshark will load PDML for packets 1-1000.
 If you scroll past packet 500, termshark will optimistically load PDML for packets 1001-2000.
 A higher value will make termshark load more packets at a time; a value of 0 means load the entire pcap's worth of PDML.
 Termshark stores the data compressed in RAM, but expect approximately 10MB per 1000 packets loaded.
 If you have the memory, can wait a minute or two for the entire pcap to load, and e.g. plan to use the packet list header to sort the packets in various ways, setting `pcap-bundle-size` to 0 will provide the best experience.
+- `pcap-cache-dir` - (string) - if `use-tshark-temp-for-pcap-cache` is false, when termshark is run on a live packet source (`-i`), the captured packets will be saved here.
 - `pcap-cache-size` - (int) - termshark loads packet PDML (structure) and pcap (bytes) data in bundles of `pcap-bundle-size`.
 This setting determines how many such bundles termshark will keep cached.
 The default is 32.
 - `pdml-args` (string list) - any extra parameters to pass to `tshark` when it is invoked to generate PDML.
 - `psml-args` (string list) - any extra parameters to pass to `tshark` when it is invoked to generate PSML.